dreuxl/weatheropen/README.md

 ## Running tests
 How to run tests?

-* First, weather API call, need to set/replace with your API_KEY your **own API_KEY** in `libs/constants.ts`
+* First, for weather API call, API_KEY needs to be set/replaced with your **own API_KEY** in `libs/constants.ts`
 * The Playwright Documentation is [here](https://playwright.dev/docs/running-tests) to help.
 * Couple of the CLI, I used most:
   * run against Chromium with `headed` mode on to see the user flow within the browser

 ```
 npx playwright test --project chromium --headed
 ```
   * adding the debug mode (step by step)

 ```
 npx playwright test --project chromium --headed --debug
 ```

 ## Variances case
-* The 2 temperature datas used to chek that comparison between UI & API are the Real Temperature & the Feel Temperature of the day.
+* The 2 temperatures data used to chek that comparison between UI & API are the Real Temperature & the Feel Temperature of the day.
 * Rule is for each of those 2 temperatures;
   * (If the difference between the UI Temp and the API temp.
 (In °F) is > VARIANCE) => throw an error
   * (If the difference between the UI Temp and the API temp.
 (In °F) is <= VARIANCE) =>  give a pass

 * the VARIANCE value can be modified in `libs/constants.ts` file (default val = 2)